avinashkumarsinha007/avinashkumarsinha007/README.md

 ### Hi there, I am Avinash Kumar Sinha 👋

-- 😄 Looking for an opportunity as a MERN Stack developer to work in a company at new things and grow as a web developer.
+- 😄 Looking for an opportunity as a MERN Stack developer to work in a company where I can work on exciting technologies and also grow as a web developer.
 - ⚡ Tech stacks I know are React, Javascript, Material-UI, CSS, HTML, Express js, Node.js, MongoDB, and Data Structures and Algorithm.

 - 💬 My Blogs <br/>